The History of Reservoir Road

 In 1880, the Wellington City Council’s water catchment and pipeline project necessitated the acquisition of Sinclair family land to prevent logging and safeguard the pristine condition of the water catchment area.
 Although the land was not officially purchased from the Sinclairs, an agreement was reached to cease logging and for the council to have access to the water catchment and land for the water race.

-In 1883, the family faced bankruptcy and their assets were sold, though not before they had contributed to the construction of a steel tramway leading to the dam.
-That tramway was eventually replaced by Reservoir Road, which remained unsealed for many years before it was finally paved and widened.
+In 1883, the family faced bankruptcy and their assets were sold.
+Before this, however, they had contributed to the construction of a steel tramway leading to the dam.
+The tramway first required the formation of a road, which eventually became Reservoir Road.
+The following newspaper report outlines the agreement between the Sinclair family and the Council.

 Today